 My students had a blast making these leprechaun traps.
 They brought in recyclable items from home and then worked in partner groups to build their traps.
 We discussed how they needed a way for the leprechaun to enter the traps and how their traps would close or keep the leprechaun from escaping.

-We also have been working on this book.
-The students love the real photos and singing about the clever leprechaun.
+Clever Leprechaun is also another book that the students read and worked in during guided reading.
+The students loved the real photos and singing about the clever leprechaun.
 There is a colored version and a black and white one for the students to write in.
 There are ideas included on ways to use the empty boxes next to the real photos.
 There are also questions in the back of the book.
-I encourage the students to use the book to find their answers.
-Now on sale for $2!
+I encouraged the students to use the book to find their answers.

 The last question in the book tells them to draw where the leprechaun’s gold is.
-I love seeing their pictures of what they come up with.
+I loved seeing their pictures!

 This was one of the favorite traps because the box closed when the stick was hit.
 Some of the students argued that the leprechaun would be able to slip in and out around the stick.